COS301-SE-2024/The-Republic/documentation/specifications/CodingStandards.md

 - Lowercase and hyphen-separated.
 - Alphanumeric characters with no continuous hyphens.
 - Example Names:
-  - `master`
+  - `main`
   - `development` or `develop`
   - `feature/testing` or `feature/bugfixes`
   - `hotfix/test` or `hotfix/bugfix`

 ### Review Process

   - Features based on the development branch.
   - Automated checks for linting and unit tests.
   - Manual review by testers.

+### Commits
+  - Commit per feature or each aspect of a feature.
+  - Avoid the following:
+    - Commits with too many files.
+    - Committing tests, documentation, and code simultaneously.
+    - Vague commit messages.

+  - Each commit should be focused and have a clear purpose.
+  - Write descriptive and concise commit messages.
+    - Summarize the changes made in the commit.
+Use as much detail as possible in the commit description if necessary.

+  - Use separate commits for code changes, tests, and documentation.

+  - This allows for better tracking and understanding of the changes.

+  - Regularly push commits to the remote repository to keep the team in sync.
+  - Use interactive rebase or squash commits when necessary to maintain a clean commit history.

 ### CI/CD